Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks: Results

-Inspired by dendritic modulation and synaptic clustering, we propose a novel algorithm named \textbf{dendritic branch gating (DBG)} to mitigate catastrophic forgetting of DendSNNs in task-incremental learning scenarios (see Figure \ref{fig:dbg}b and Supplementary Information \ref{supsec:dbg-pseudocode}).
+Inspired by dendritic modulation and synaptic clustering, we propose a novel algorithm named dendritic branch gating (DBG) to mitigate catastrophic forgetting of DendSNNs in TIL scenarios (Figure \ref{fig:dbg}(b)).
 The index of the current task, denoted as $q$, serves as a top-down modulation signal and is fed to the network alongside the feedforward input during both training and inference.
-Note that the use of an extra context signal is a common practice in previously proposed architecture-based continual learning algorithms like XdG \cite{masse2018xdg}.
-However, instead of modulating synaptic weights as done in XdG, our algorithm sets the branch strength matrices of all DendSNs in the network based on $q$.
-Mathematically, the modulation process can be described as
+Note that the use of an extra contextual signal is a common practice in previously proposed TIL algorithms \cite{masse2018xdg}.
+For each DendSN layer in the network, DBG generates a sparse binary dendritic branch mask based on $q$ and applies it by element-wise multiplication during both training and inference (Equation~\eqref{eq:methods-dbg-mask}).
+Each element of the mask is independently sampled from a Bernoulli distribution with parameter $\rho$ (Equation~\eqref{eq:methods-dbg-sampling}), following the practice of context-dependent gating (XdG) \cite{masse2018xdg}.
+Notice that the unmasked branch weights are learnable, while the mask is always fixed.
+This intuitive approach has distinct functional effects.
+Training-time masking promotes the formation of task-specific synaptic clusters by restricting each task's updates to a small subset of dendritic branches (Figure~\ref{fig:dbg}(c)).
+Inference-time masking, on the other hand, ensures the activation of the correct subnetwork for a given task.
+Refer to Methods for more details about DBG.